10 Top Stocks To Buy for 2023

 - Berkshire Hathaway Inc. (BRK-A)

 When companies have a strong leadership team, strong sales, a large audience and a good growth market, they offer solid long- and short-term opportunities for investors.
-Here are some to consider investing in for the current year.
+Here are some to consider investing in as 2023 begins.

 1. Lithia Motors Inc. (LAD)